blaynem/rumble-raffle-DAO/README.md

   - Set up different staging (test / production)
   - Determine hosting
   - Better error handling
-  - Users can pretend to be admins if they set their cookies to have `is_admin` / the admins publicAddress, we should probably check the signatures or something to make it harder.
 - Create Room:
   - Allow setting of player limits
   - Allow setting entry fee to 0.